uberVelocity/distributed-spark-for-scalable-smart-homes/REPORT.md

 <!-- Replicability strategy -->
 Each instance of Cassandra uses a replication factor of 3 per created table.

 <!-- Compaction -->
 A compaction strategy is implemented per each table.

 <!-- Interface of Database -->
-As sensors send historical data through Kafka, a service layer that ingests the data and abstracts accessibility to the database was created.
+As sensors send historical data through Kafka, a service layer written in Node.js (`db-interface`) that ingests the data and abstracts accessibility to the database was created.
 With this, sensors do not have direct access to the database and the rate at which data is inserted into the database can be controlled.

 <!-- What do you store in it (what tables, historical data) -->
 The database contains a keyspace `household` that has three tables, one for each type of sensor that store historical data, and one `predictions` table that stores the results of our model.